Elias-Gill/Walldo/README.md

 #### A wallpaper changer app ?
 Why ?...
 As a person who likes to change his wallpaper very often, I was looking for an app that would allow me to do it in a simple way and as fast as possible.
-In Linux there are many applications that can do that, but in Windows I tried many different applications and most of them are very slow and bloated.
+In Linux there are many applications that can do that, but in Windows most of them are very slow and bloated.

 ## Instalation
 ##### Dependendies